DataBrewery/cubes/doc/introduction.rst

 browser to work.

 More information about browser can be found in the chapter :doc:`aggregate`.
-See also rogramming reference of the :mod:`browser` module.
+See also programming reference of the :mod:`browser` module.

 Backends
 --------